 Summer: Center School, Woodruff Lane; Winter: Litchfield Community Center 421 Bantam Road

-Vendors sell seasonal fresh or cold-stored fruits and vegetables; herbs and mushrooms; eggs and pasture-fed beef, bison and lamb; artisan breads; pies, cider doughnuts and baked goods; jams, jellies, chutney, and sauces; artisan chocolates; goat and cow cheese; honey; maple syrup; balsamic vinegar, olive and grape seed oils; and goat milk soaps.
-Music, guest artists, children's activities and workshops are offered most market days.
+Vendors sell seasonal fruits and vegetables; herbs and mushrooms; eggs and pasture-fed beef, bison and lamb; breads; pies, cider doughnuts and baked goods; jams and jellies; chocolates; goat cheese; honey; maple syrup; balsamic vinegar, olive and grape seed oils; and goat milk soaps.
+Music, guest artists, children's activities and workshops happen most market days.